hiago-balbino/design-patterns-go/builder/README.md

 ## Motivation

-* Some objects are simple and can be created in a single constructor call, other objects require a lot of ceremony to create, for example having a factory function with 10 arguments is not productive.
+* Some objects are simple and can be created in a single constructor call, other objects require a lot of ceremony to create, for example having a factory function with 10 arguments is not productive
-* Instead, opt for piecewise (piece-by-piece) construction and Builder pattern provides an API for constructing an object step-by-step.
+* Instead, opt for piecewise (piece-by-piece) construction and Builder pattern provides an API for constructing an object step-by-step

-## Notes

-* A builder is a separate component used for building an object.
-* To make the builder fluent, return the receiver -- allows chaining.
-* Different facets of an object can be built with different builders working in tandem via a common struct.